Customer Lifetime Value

 CRO isn’t just about first conversions.
 Three CLV levers:

 3. Reduce churn / increase retention For subscriptions: every month of extended retention is pure CLV gain.
-Reducing monthly churn from 5% to 3% increases average customer lifespan by 67%.
+Reducing monthly churn from 5% to 3% increases average lifespan from 20 months to 33 months — a 67% CLV increase with no price change.
+See Churn Rate for the retention optimization framework.

 CLV:CAC Ratio